-A creamy and delicious crockpot white chicken chili recipe that’s perfect for a chilly day!
+This crockpot white chicken chili recipe is made with tender chicken, beans, flavorful salsa and a creamy base.
 Takes just 5 minutes of prep and is great for busy weeknights.
-Add your favorite toppings and dig in!

 Table of Contents

 This makes for the best white chicken chili recipe yet!